suhass434/SpamGuard/README.md

 3. **Input**: Enter the message you want to classify in the input field.

 4. **Output**: The model will return whether the message is "Spam" or "Not Spam".

-## Live Demo

-You can try the live version of the spam detector [here]( https://spamdetectorx.streamlit.app ) .